Flavor versus mass eigenstates in neutrino asymmetries: implications for cosmology: Cosmological constraints

 \subsection{Case 1: $\Lambda$CDM+$\xi$}

 Figure \ref{fig:CMB1} shows constraints on $H_0$ and $\xi$ for the case of the eight-parameter $\Lambda$CDM+$\xi$ fit.
 We plot constraints from Planck+BICEP/Keck only (filled contours), and Planck+BICEP/Keck+Riess {\it et al.} (dashed contours).
-The CMB data alone show no evidence for nonzero neutrino chemical potential, with a 95\%-confidence upper bound of $|\xi| < 0.78$, with $H_0 = 67.76 \pm 0.96$.
-For combined CMB and supernova data, there is weak evidence for a nonzero chemical potential, with $|\xi| = 0.61 \pm 0.28$ at 68\% confidence, with $H_0 = 69.25 \pm 1.18$.
+The CMB data alone show no evidence for nonzero neutrino chemical potential, with a 95\%-confidence upper bound of $|\xi| < 0.77$ (corresponding to $\Delta N_{\rm eff} \lesssim 0.30$ or $(L_1,L_2) \lesssim (-0.19,0.56)$ for $\theta_{12}=\pi/6$), with $H_0 = 67.71 \pm 0.95$.
+For combined CMB and supernova data, there is weak evidence for a nonzero chemical potential, with $|\xi| = 0.63 \pm 0.27$ (corresponds to $\Delta N_{\rm eff} \approx 0.20^{+0.21}_{-0.14}$ or $(L_1,L_2) \approx (-0.15^{+0.07}_{-0.07},0.45^{+0.22}_{-0.20})$ for $\theta_{12}=\pi/6$) at 68\% confidence, with $H_0 = 69.25 \pm 1.18$.
 The combined CMB+supernova data, however, should be interpreted with caution: as the filled contours illustrate, the CMB data and supernova data taken separately are barely compatible, with only a small overlap in the 95\% confidence regions, even when dark radiation from a neutrino asymmetry is included as a parameter.
-Combining two fundamentally incompatible data sets in a Bayesian analysis is likely to give a biased fit, which is reflected in the best-fit values for the two cases, with the best-fit to CMB alone having $-\ln({\mathcal L}) = 6794.59$, while the best-fit for the the combined CMB+supernova data is measurably worse, with $-\ln({\mathcal L}) = 6798.09$.
-For the CMB data alone, including lepton asymmetry, the 95\%-confidence upper bound on the Hubble parameter is $H_0 < 69.8$.
+Combining two fundamentally incompatible data sets in a Bayesian analysis is likely to give a biased fit, which is reflected in the best-fit values for the two cases, with the best-fit to CMB alone having $-\ln({\mathcal L}) = 6794.38$, while the best-fit for the the combined CMB+supernova data is measurably worse, with $-\ln({\mathcal L}) = 6798.21$.
+For the CMB data alone, including lepton asymmetry, the 95\%-confidence upper bound on the Hubble parameter is $H_0 < 69.7$.
 This can be compared with a 95\%-confidence {\it lower} bound from Type-Ia supernovae of $H_0 > 69.8$.
-We therefore conclude, contrary to existing claims in the literature \cite{Wyman:2013lza,Aubourg:2014yra,Bernal:2016gxb,Zhao:2016ecj}, that inclusion of dark radiation does not provide a consistent mechanism for reconciling the discrepancy between CMB and supernova data.
+Other parameters are consistent with their best-fit $\Lambda$CDM values.
+We therefore conclude, contrary to existing claims in the literature \cite{Caramete:2013bua,Wyman:2013lza,Aubourg:2014yra,Bernal:2016gxb,Zhao:2016ecj}, that inclusion of dark radiation does not provide a consistent mechanism for reconciling the discrepancy between CMB and supernova data.
 Furthermore, there is no evidence for a nonzero lepton asymmetry from current data.